 “It is high time as a nation that we take the lead on global standards for animal welfare and hand down tougher custodial sentences for those who inflict the worst kinds of cruelty on innocent animals.
 My Bill, which I’m pleased has cross-party support and is fully endorsed by the RSPCA and other animal welfare charities, delivers a strong message to animal abusers that their behaviour will no longer be tolerated.
-We need to get it on the statute book and send a clear signal to potential offenders there is no place for animal cruelty in this country.”

 The Animal Welfare (Sentencing) Bill has been introduced to the House of Commons, before moving to the House of Lords.
 If passed, it will come into effect in two months after it receives Royal Assent.